-A hyper-localized health app startup motivating Gen Z and Millennials to walk spontaneously than sitting still.
-It's simply controlled by walking.
+A hyper-localized health startup for Gen Z and Millennials simply interacted by physically walking.

 Walk! is a cross-platform app targeting at the youngs aged 17-25 who care about step data.
 It uses a chasing game mechanism to motivate users to workout more happily.
 By walking, users may win over others and customize virtual identities to self-satisfy.